Visiting the Chateau de Versailles

 How to Get to Versailles from Paris

-A half-hour metro ride costing 3,50 euro will bring you to Versailles Chateau Rive Gauche station.
+From Paris, a half-hour metro ride costing 3,50 euro will bring you to Versailles Chateau Rive Gauche station.
 The beautiful thing about solo travel is the people you meet who are also on a solo adventure and who are like-minded and cherish the same things you do – I met Tiffany on the Eiffel Tower in Paris at 6:30am and together we made the day trip out to Versailles; an experience made so much more wonderful because I had someone to share it with.

 Buying Tickets for Versailles